slyt/recipes/scotch_bonnet_mustard_hotsauce.md

 # Scotch Bonnet Mustard Hotsauce

 This recipe is inspired by Double Take's Scotch Bonnet Mustard hotsauce.
-It is a perfect sauce breakfast tacos, burritos, pizza, burgers, and hotdogs.
+It is a perfect sauce for breakfast tacos, burritos, pizza, burgers, and hotdogs.

 🔥🌶️ Flavor profile: tangy fruity, mustard-forward, citrus, medium sweetness, with just the right kick.